JCCEO Head Start Program

 Applications are now being accepted.

-JCCEO Associate Director - Early Head Start
+JCCEO Associate Director - Early Head Start and Childcare Partnership

-JCCEO Associate Director - Social Services
+JCCEO Associate Director - Health and Nutrition

 Child Development Services and Community Services